So let’s start with Elsie – the joey wombat.

 Well let’s start a little before Elsie!
 Just before Elsie came into care, a tiny joey wombat was delivered to me weighing just 40 grams.
 Unfortunately she arrived cold and very dehydrated.
 She had to be euthanized, one of the saddest parts of my job.
 For days I felt very sad.
 Even after all these years and so much experience, I am still affected when an animal doesn’t survive.

 A few weeks later we received a call from a vet advising that another joey wombat had been handed in to them and needed to come into care.
-A member of public had done all the right things – they had stopped, checked the pouch, removed the tiny joey, kept her warm and delivered her straight to the vet!
-Well done wombat joey finder.
-I will forever be grateful.
+A member of public had done all the right things – they had stopped, checked the pouch of the dead mum, removed the tiny joey, kept her warm and delivered her straight to the vet!
+Well done wombat joey finder!!!
+I will forever be grateful ❤️.

 A carer collected the joey and delivered her to me.
 A friend of mine was visiting at the time with her daughter.
-They had the privilege to see the tiniest joey we’ve ever seen and name her – Elsie!
+They had the privilege to see the tiniest joey we’ve ever seen and they named her – Elsie!